FoodStandardsAgency/register-a-food-business-UI-tests/docs/contribution-guidelines/the-repository-structure.md

   This is the config file.
 More information can be found [here](.the-config-file.md).

 - `run_ui.sh`
   This is the bash script to run the UI tests.
+It runs the UI tests one test suite at a time and by default on the Azure test environment URL.

 - `run_e2e.sh`

-  This is the bash script to run the end to end tests.
+  This is the bash script to run the UI tests.
+It runs only the end2end test suite and by default on the Azure test environment URL.

 ## `/src`